m8rex/rumbas-codespaces-template/README.md

 ## Github Codespaces

-- Fork this repository bij clicking on 'Fork' in the right upper corner
-- Go to the page of your fork
+- Create a repository from this template by clicking on the green 'Use this template' button and choosing the 'Create a new repository' option.
+  - Place it under your personal account, choose a name and whether it should by a private or public repo.
+- Github will show your new repo
-- Click on the green 'Code' button, use the codespaces tab and click on the plus icon.
+- Click on the green 'Code' button, use the codespaces tab and click on the plus icon or the green 'Create codespace on main' button.

 ## Visual Studio Code